TEAM 2 TRAFFIC: Tuesday Morning Commute

 Trending News

-5:30a: Accident in Baton Rouge on Airline Hwy NB/SB at Maribel Dr
+8:15a: Accident in East Baton Rouge on Veterans Memorial Blvd at Harding Blvd

 More News